RoyAwesome/WorldSmith/README.md

 Without a few people, this project would be much much harder.
 In no particular order:

-* penguinwizzard for figuring out how to write maps
+* penguinwizzard for figuring out how to write maps.
-* tet, Sir_Kane, and hex6 for finding the strings for most of the flags and enums
+* tet, Sir_Kane, and hex6 for finding the strings for most of the flags and enums.
+* hex6 for doing the legwork for setting up translations.
-* Quintinity for some incredibly helpful commits
+* Quintinity for cleaning up the quality and doing incredibly helpful quality work.
-* OrangeSodaSmurf for providing a coupon for a free domain name
+* OrangeSodaSmurf for providing a coupon for a free domain name.

+### Translation credits

+* Swedish - hex6